Areidz/areidz.github.io/_posts/2015-04-17-installing-jekyll-github.markdown

 ## (July 2018 Update)

 I have recovered some of the entries of my old Jekyll diary and I am posting them here, even though this blog has another template and design.
+These days I was using Sublime Text as editor, but lately I'm liking [Visual Studio Code](https://code.visualstudio.com/) a lot and I'm editing this whole blog with it.

 [wordpress-url]: https://www.wordpress.com/
 [blogger-url]: https://www.blogger.com/